-The 2016 Building Healthy Communities (BHC) Summit is a unique and exciting educational event for physicians, public health professionals, and community leaders.
-The 2016 BHC Summit will provide you with opportunities to learn about emerging health policy issues, best practices for reducing health disparities, and cultural competency in clinical care.
+The 2016 Building Healthy Communities (BHC) Summit was a unique and exciting educational event for physicians, public health professionals, and community leaders.
+The 2016 BHC Summit provided physicians with opportunities to learn about emerging health policy issues, best practices for reducing health disparities, and cultural competency in clinical care.

-The Summit will inspire physicians and healthcare providers to participate in community health efforts and to be challenged to improve healthcare and the quality of life in their communities.
-You will have the opportunity to hear from nationally acclaimed thought leaders and network with colleagues.
-We are also pleased to offer CME credits.
+The Summit inspired physicians and health care providers to participate in community health efforts and to be challenged to improve health care and the quality of life in their communities.
+Attendees had the opportunity to hear from nationally acclaimed thought leaders and network with colleagues.

 Building healthy communities is a key component of what community physicians are about.
 The Network of Ethnic Physician Organizations embraces these challenges and encourages physicians and other healthcare providers to be involved in community efforts to make California healthier for all.